tomasbanik/zmok-io.github.io/docs/performance-tuning.md

 ```

 ### Fastest block possible
-To get latest block as a first consider using Websocket endpoints with subscribe method "newBlockHeaders".
+To get the latest block as a first consider using Websocket endpoints with subscribe method "newBlockHeaders".

 Benchmark of different API providers on how fast they get a new block: